PaulBenHill/cyclops/README.md

 ## Cyclops monitor/overlay instructions

+Cyclops monitors a configured client log directory to create an invisible game overlay to display session statistics like DPS, experience, and influence/infamy.
+Power activations and recharges are monitor and rules can be configured to display messages in the overlay.
+This version is very heavy on manual configuration.
+Next version will have UIs to handled most of the details.

 ### Display configuration
 - All the configuration files use [JSON](https://en.wikipedia.org/wiki/JSON) format.
-  - If you are having issues with invalid file formats.
+  - If you are having issues with typos in the configuration files.
 Use this JSON validator to help find the issue: (https://jsonlint.com/).
     - Most issues are missing commas, doublequotes, or colons.
-  - I will have UIs to manage these files next release.
   - Colors supported this release.
+ALWAYS USE LOWERCASE.
 Rainbow colors.
     - red
     - orange
     - yellow